 Dynamic DNS Hosted Domains - It maps between hostnames and IP addresses in real-time if static IPs are not available.
-This scenario may be exploited by attackers by using the method of infiltrating networks and distribute malicious payloads to victims.
+This scenario may be exploited by attackers by using the method of infiltrating networks and distributing malicious payloads to victims.

 Phishing Domains - Phishing domains are helpful for attackers to get sensitive information by luring them.